Skip to content

 Frank DiTullio III, Cranford Hotel Partner

-Dave Carracino managing partner/chef his wife, Cindy Carracino, and Frank DiTullio III currently own and operate the Cranford Hotel.
-Many don’t know that Dave is a Culinary Institute of America (CIA) chef and has been operating the hotel since 2011.
-Frank graduated from CHS in 1983 and returned in 1988 to jointly run the hotel with his sister Kim, who co-managed it until about 2010 when Frank struck a deal with Dave and Cindy Carracino.
+Dave Carracino, managing partner/chef, his wife, Cindy Carracino, and Frank DiTullio III, own and operate the Cranford Hotel.
+Many don’t know that Dave is a Culinary Institute of America (CIA) chef and has operated the hotel since 2011.
+Frank graduated from CHS in 1983 and returned in 1988 to jointly run the hotel with his sister Kim, who co-managed it until about 2010, when Frank struck a deal with Dave and Cindy Carracino.
 Cindy is Frank’s wife’s sister, and Dave is his brother-in-law.
 And Kim still operates the Off Shore down in Pt.
 Pleasant, New Jersey.

 As we close, bet you didn’t know that the Cranford Hotel is the oldest family-operated business in Cranford.